-7.2.1 Every five years after the initial designation of Management Zone, the District shall use the Best Available Scientific information, including but not limited to the TWDB's Groundwater Availability Model for the area and information regarding the saturation rate of Aquifers within the District, to determine the annual amount of groundwater available for withdrawal from each Aquifer in each Management Zone, based upon the District Management Plan, the amount of water discharged through springs, the loss of stored water in each Aquifer, and the amount of actual annual production from permittees, registrants, and exempt users from each Aquifer in each management area.
-The District may establish a series of index or Monitoring Wells to aid in this determination.
+7.2.1 Every five years after the initial designation of Management Zone, the District shall use the Best Available Scientific information, including but not limited to the TWDB's Groundwater Availability Model for the area and information regarding the saturation rate of Aquifers within the District, to determine the annual amount of groundwater available

-- 7.2.2 As determined by the District, if the total amount of production from an Aquifer within a Management Zone is less than or equal to the amount of groundwater available for withdrawal from that same Aquifer within the Management Zone under Subsection (a), production amounts authorized under Historic and Existing Use and Operating Permits for that Aquifer may remain the same or be increased on an Aquifer-by-Aquifer basis in the Management Zone in a manner that will not impair and is consistent with the achievement of the Desired Future Condition(s), as specifically set forth under Rule 7.4. - 7.2.3 As determined by the District, if the total amount of production from an Aquifer within a Management Zone is greater than the amount of groundwater available for withdrawal from that same Aquifer within the Management Zone under Subsection (a), production amounts for that Aquifer may be decreased proportionally among all permittees authorized to withdraw from that Aquifer in the Management Zone if necessary to avoid impairment of and to achieve the Desired Future Condition(s), with any necessary reductions being applied first to Operating Permits and, subsequently, if production is still greater than availability, to Historic and Existing Use Permits, as specifically set forth under Rule 7.4.
+As determined by the District, if the total amount of production from an Aquifer within a Management Zone is less than or equal to the amount of groundwater available for withdrawal from that same Aquifer within the Management Zone under Subsection (a), production amounts authorized under Historic and Existing Use and Operating Permits for that Aquifer may remain the same or be increased on an Aquifer-by-Aquifer basis in the Management Zone in a manner that will not impair and is consistent with the achievement of the Desired Future Condition(s),

+7.2.2 as specifically set forth under Rule 7.4.

+As determined by the District, if the total amount of production from an Aquifer within a Management Zone is greater than the amount of groundwater available for withdrawal from that same Aquifer within the Management Zone under Subsection (a), production amounts for that Aquifer may be decreased proportionally among all permittees authorized to withdraw from that Aquifer in the Management Zone if necessary to avoid impairment of and to achieve the Desired Future Condition(s), with any necessary reductions being applied first to Operating Permits and, subsequently, if production is still greater than availability, to Historic and Existing Use Permits,

+7.2.3 as specifically set forth under Rule 7.4.